AlgoMaster Logo

 Loading...

-This pipeline handles the full lifecycle: input validation, image preprocessing to optimize token usage, structured extraction with schema validation, cross-field consistency checks, and graceful error reporting.
-It is production-ready in the sense that it fails gracefully and communicates uncertainty, two properties that most prototypes lack.
+The pipeline handles the full lifecycle: input validation, image preprocessing to optimize token usage, structured extraction with schema validation, cross-field consistency checks, and graceful error reporting.
+It fails gracefully and communicates uncertainty back to the caller, which is what production systems need beyond the happy path.

 References